bluehat/privacy_and_freedom/privacy_harassment.markdown

 If you recycle the same profile images over and over, you may be surprised what shows up if you [search by your profile image](http://www.google.com/insidesearch/features/images/searchbyimage.html).

 <h2>Miscellaneous</h2>

 * Don't hotlink images directly from Facebook unless you're OK with everybody knowing your Facebook profile.
-* If you discuss your partner(s) or housemates publicly, remember to make sure they follow this guide too.
+* If you discuss your partner(s) or housemates publicly, remember to make sure they follow the relevant portions of this guide too.

 <h1>Make your accounts harder to steal!</h1>
 <h2>2 Factor Authentication</h2>